GaryJC/GarminWatchApp/src/redback-frontend/README.md

 ## Project Name & Pitch
-Team11-CM-FrontEnd

-This is a software project of subject COMP90082 at The University of Melbourne.
 The repository aims to design a single front-end and do data visualization from the back-end.
 This project was bootstrapped with Create React App and built with Kendo framework.
 This the master branch of our project.

 ## Project Status